 one letter of recommendation.

-The internship award will be announced March 4, 2019, allowing scheduling to be made in consultation with the intern.
+The internship award will be announced March 9, 2020, allowing scheduling to be made in consultation with the intern and the participating archives.
 The Selection Committee may choose not to award the internship, if none of the applications is deemed acceptable.